danisyaa/FlappyBird/README.md

-Simple Games to the game programmer application qualifications
+Simple Games to the Game Programmer Application Qualifications